Spring Sale Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: pass65

 Buy Now

-Which of the following is a measure of effectiveness?
+Which of the following statements are valid?

 Options: